-Students in two adult degree programs receive latest iPad deviceIn keeping pace with technological advances in higher education, two George Fox University adult degree programs are now supplying all incoming students with Apple’s latest iPad device.
-The school's management and organizational leadership (hybrid format) bachelor's degree program and its technology management major distribute the device with tuition.
+Students in two adult degree programs receive latest iPad deviceIn keeping pace with technological advances in higher education, two George Fox University adult degree programs are now supplying all incoming students with the latest Apple iPad Air device.
+The school's management bachelor's degree program distribute the device with tuition.

 Both programs consist of 36 credit hours of instruction and can be completed in as few as 16 months.

 Management and Organizational Leadership

 The MOL hybrid format combines online and classroom instruction, requiring students to attend three face-to-face weekend intensive class sessions at the university’s Portland Center near Tigard.
 The remaining classroom time is conducted online, making it an ideal program for incorporating the iPad, according to Dr. George Byrtek, a professor in the program.

 “We believe that having standardized technology and software for video conferencing will aid in maintaining close contact between student and instructor and among members of the cohort,” he said.
 “This facilitates our ability to deliver on our brand promise: ‘Be Known.’
 It also helps us move in the direction of exclusively using digital books and learning materials to create efficiency and cost savings, as well as to reduce our carbon footprint.”